salihmarangoz/depth_image_averaging/README.md

 		Reference transformation frame for detecting sensor movements.

 `window_left_margin` (double, default: 0.5)
 		In seconds.
-TODO
+Drops the images for the given time interval after the movement is stopped.

 `window_right_margin` (double, default: 0.5)
 		In seconds.
-TODO
+Drops the images for the given time interval before the movement is started.

 `min_elements` (int, default: 8)
 		Minimum number of measurements required for valid averaging.

 `max_elements` (int, default: 32)
-		Maximum number of measurements TODO
+		Maximum number of measurements.
+This value also specifies the maximum batch size and affects the memory use linearly.

 `drop_last` (bool, default: true)
 		If true, drops the whole batch if the batch is not complete after detecting sensor movement.